jesse-kaufman/portfolio-site/hugo/content/projects/evidence-database/index.md

 ---
 date: 2025-03-18T10:00:56-06:00
-title: "Evidence database for law enforcement – Initial PHP/MySQL version"
+title: "Evidence database for law enforcement (Initial PHP/MySQL version)"
 description: This project was developed to aggregate and centralize evidence of harassment and stalking incidents, providing fast, user-friendly, searchable access for law enforcement and district attorney.
 images:
   - /projects/evidence-database/uml.svg